-We can understand this as an effective measure of the halo `granularity'.
-Halos with low fractions of mass locked in subhalos should exhibit smoother density profiles, while in contrast large $f_\mathrm{sub}$ might indicate violent virialisation in progress and/or a significant number of recent mergers.
-Previous studies of high-resolution \Nbody{} simulations have established that typically the mass fraction locked in subhalos (for $\mu\gtrsim 10^{-4} {-} 10^{-2}$) ranges from $5$ to $20\%$ of the host mass \citep{10.1046/j.1365-8711.1998.01918.x, 2000ApJ...544..616G, 10.1111/j.1365-2966.2004.07372.x, 10.1111/j.1365-2966.2004.08360.x, 2011MNRAS.410.2309G, 10.1111/j.1365-2966.2011.20149.x}.
+We can understand this as an effective measure of the halo ‘granularity’.
+Haloes with low fractions of mass locked in subhaloes should exhibit smoother density profiles, while in contrast large $f_\mathrm{sub}$ might indicate violent virialisation in progress and/or a significant number of recent mergers.
+Previous studies of high-resolution \Nbody{} simulations have established that typically the mass fraction locked in subhaloes (for $\mu\gtrsim 10^{-4} {-} 10^{-2}$) ranges from $5$ to $20\%$ of the host mass \citep{10.1046/j.1365-8711.1998.01918.x, 2000ApJ...544..616G, 10.1111/j.1365-2966.2004.07372.x, 10.1111/j.1365-2966.2004.08360.x, 2011MNRAS.410.2309G, 10.1111/j.1365-2966.2011.20149.x}.